Bird

 Intensive bird studies in the early 1970's conducted as part of the

-International Biodiversity Programme demonstrated the relationship between the
+International Biodiversity Programme demonstrated the relationship

-in the gullery (a breeding colony, breeding place, or roost of gulls) than
+success when nesting in the gullery (a breeding colony, breeding place,

-outside.
-This difference was statistically significant in the tufted duck and in
+significant in the tufted duck and in the combined data for all species.

-the combined data for all species.
-A preference was shown for ducks to seek the
+A preference was shown for ducks to seek the "protection" of a

-but both were seen as preferable to no "gull protection" at all.
+were seen as preferable to no "gull protection" at all.
 It presumably

-occurred because the gulls, whilst not themselves serious predators on hidden
+occurred because the gulls, whilst not themselves serious predators on

-duck eggs.
+known to predate duck eggs.

 SNH management of St Serf's